JDVila/MockLesson/Variables.md

 <h2>Variables for Letters/Punctuation/Individual Characters</h2>
 <br>
 Java only has one primitive variable type for storing things like individual <b>unicode characters</b>.
 A <b>char</b> type variable uses 2 bytes (16 bits) of storage.
-It can be as small as 0, and as large as 65,536.<br>
+It can be as small as 0, and as large as 65,536.
+It can never be a negative number.<br>
 <br>
 What is a unicode character, you might ask?
 Good question!<br>
 <br>